bluevisiontec/EnhancedPdfInvoice/README.md

 * Option to show tax as amount or percent in item lines
 * Add Invoice-PDF to E-Mails
 * Credit memo pdf ready for GAS-Market
+* Option to show shipping address on invoice pdf

 Deutsch
 =======